-Logical Design
+Logical

 Logical design can also be called as a conceptual design or an abstract.
 It does not consider the physical implementation details.
 In logical design we only define information specified by requirements.
 Entity-Relationship modeling is one of the most popular techniques' used for logical modeling.
 IN E-R Model mostly important data elements (Entities) are identified, then properties of these entities are identified and lastly relationships among different entities is established.
 In relational databases, an entity usually forms a table and an attribute which define the uniqueness of the entity forms a column.